 |Samsonite Aspire Xlite Wheeled Garment Bag||21x23,8x8||Polyester||Check Price on Amazon|

-The best hardside suitcase is made of durable materials that won’t bend or break at the slightest bump.
-They offer more protection than any other type of suitcase around, so can carry more of your delicate items, as long as they are packed properly.
+The best hardside suitcase is made of durable materials that won't bend or break at the slightest bump.
+This means they offer more protection than soft-sided luggage, so can carry more of your delicate items, as long as they are packed properly.

-The downside of these types of bags is that they are rigid, so can’t be stuffed extra full if you feel you need that extra pair of pants on your trip.
+The downside of these types of bags is that they are rigid, so can't be stuffed extra full if you feel you need pack to the max for your upcoming trip.